Vicky-170/Combinational_circuits/README.md

 ## Project Structure

-Each circuit is organized into its own directory containing the RTL code, testbench (TB), gate-level schematic, and simulation waveforms.
+Each circuit is organized into its own directory containing the RTL code, testbench , gate-level schematic, and simulation waveforms.

 *   `/Half_adder`
 *   `/Full_adder`